digao-dalpiaz/Dam/README.md

 end;
 ```

 This component allows you to manage all your application messages in a "container".
-You can create de message dialog with a wizard creator, allowing you to format the message (bold, italic, underline, font name, font size, text background color, align center, align right, use tab alignment, clicable links, etc).
+You can create the message dialog with a wizard creator, allowing you to format the message (bold, italic, underline, font name, font size, text background color, align center, align right, use tab alignment, clickable links, etc).

 You can specify the message buttons, the icon, the form title, and much more.